Even if you’re not a traveller, the islands of South East Asia are probably on your bucket list.

 The sands are white, the waters are clear, warm and blue, you can dive in the reefs, stay in bungalows, eat local food, lay on the sand, and drink cheap cocktails – anyone who’s been to a Thai island will probably recommend it.

+3. The Food Is Terrible: If you’re in to Khmer food, definitely avoid Koh Rong.
 All the food joints are run by drunk and/or stoned tourists who (largely) can’t cook.
 If you want local food, forget it – the menus are full of sandwiches and pizzas, and they’re greasy enough to put you off bread for life.
-If you come across somewhere selling ‘fresh’ fish, you’ll get something that’s been fried within an inch of its life by one of the aforementioned tourists, and covered in canola oil.
+If you come across somewhere selling ‘fresh’ fish, you’ll get something that’s been fried within an inch of its life by one of the aforementioned tourists.

-After a day or so, we noticed the staff at all the hostels and food joints had some kind of infection.
+4. Contagion: This one is based on personal experience, but after a day or so we noticed the staff at all the hostels and food joints had some kind of infection.
 They all had a bandaged arm or ankle, and we overheard someone talking about how contagious it was.
 There was also a human who seemed to have the same skin disease as some of the wild dogs.

 By the end of three-days, we couldn’t wait to get off the island.

 If you want to travel to the beaches of Cambodia, I recommend Sihanoukville.
 If you ignore all the drunk tourists and onslaught of Australians screaming “Koh Rong?
 More like Koh Right!” in the most ocker accents you’ve ever heard in your life, and look at the actual beach, it’s really quite lovely.
 Plus, the food is great.